-If you were a local train robber in the late nineteenth century, the trestle over Mary’s Creek was the place to be.
+If you were a train robber in the late nineteenth century, the Texas & Pacific trestle over Mary’s Creek was the place to be.

-At 5:50 p.m. on December 6, 1894 three masked men boarded the locomotive of the Fort Worth-bound Texas & Pacific train northeast of Benbrook and forced the engineer to stop the train on the trestle over Mary’s Creek.
-The three men forced the engineer and fireman to break in the door of the express car.
-The robbers wore masks, fired at least two shots, and got away with a small safe, the Dallas Morning News reported on December 7.
+At 5:50 p.m. on December 6, 1894, the Dallas Morning News reported the next day, three masked men boarded the locomotive of the Fort Worth-bound Texas & Pacific train as it was stopped at a water tank northeast of Benbrook at the Mary’s Creek trestle.
+The three men then forced the engineer and fireman to break in the door of the express car.
+The robbers wore masks, fired at least two shots, and got away with a small safe, the Morning News reported.
 The report mentions two sums for the booty: “upward of $100,000” and “$100,000 to $140,000.”
 Today $100,000 would be $2.6 million, so these sums might be exaggerated.

 Engineer Baker and conductor Bogart lived on the near South Side.
 Bogart also was secretary and treasurer of the local chapter of the railway conductors union, which met at the Knights of Pythias lodge hall.

 By sunset Tarrant County Sheriff Elisha Adam Euless and posse were in “hot pursuit.”
 (Aside to Amtrak: Note that despite being stopped and robbed, the train was only fifteen minutes late arriving in Fort Worth.)

 That robbery marked at least the third time in seven years that a T&P train had been stopped and robbed on the Mary’s Creek trestle.
 The Burrow gang had stopped and robbed a T&P train there on June 4 and September 20, 1887.